shailenmishra/teaching-docs/engl1j/schedule.md

 - Discussion of first chapter "The Rhetorical Tradition" in TEGR
 - Discussion of the newsletter "[A chemical disaster occurred almost every day in 2023](https://docs.google.com/document/d/1uWNA7UIg89yi9c1sD2HGKNrvmAwrwI7sTP7KRfAMvI4/edit?usp=drive_link)"

+{: .homework }
-> Homework: Complete the assigned reading for the next class
+> Complete the assigned reading for the next class

 ### Jan 22